 The Corporate Audit Division of Konica Minolta Inc., which directly reports to the president and CEO, is responsible for the Group-wide internal audit and performs internal audits of Konica Minolta and its subsidiaries, as well as major overseas affiliated companies.
-Using the risk-assessment approach, the division evaluates these companies in terms of the reliability of their financial statements, efficiency, and validity of their businesses and the level of their legal compliance.
+Using the risk-assessment approach, the division evaluates these companies in terms of the reliability of their financial statements, the efficiency and effectiveness of their businesses operations, and the level of their legal compliance.
 The division also conducts follow-up audits in which it examines improvement measures taken by respective companies in response to suggestions provided by internal auditors.